acse-tz3420/DD-GAN/README.md

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)

 This is the repository of ACSE9 individual project.
-TSP-AI is a python machine learning package to implement the time series prediction of fluid flow.
+TSP-AI is a python machine learning package to implement time series prediction of fluid flow.

 ## Table of Contents